Holy Family Cathedral (Tulsa, Oklahoma): Holy Family Cathedral

 Construction of the sanctuary was completed in only two years with construction of the rectory beginning five years later, in 1919.

+The cathedral contains a cycle of stained glass windows based on the life of Christ originally designed by Franz Meyer of Munich and manufactured by the Daprato Company.

 Holy Family School

 The history of Holy Family School is intertwined with that of the church.
 Tulsa Catholics petitioned Bishop Meerschaert to establish a Catholic school in Tulsa.
 In 1899, Mother Katharine Drexel (later canonized), an heiress to the Drexel banking family of Philadelphia, responded to the request by providing funds to construct St. Theresa's Institute for Creek Indian Girls.
 Mother Katharine intended the school to benefit Indian and African American children of the Oklahoma and Indian Territories but she allowed children of all races.
 The initial loan was repaid by 1902 and the school was renamed Holy Family School, adopting the same patrons as the church.

 Three Sisters of Mount Carmel came from New Orleans to teach at the new school.
 They were replaced in 1902 by Sisters of Divine Providence from San Antonio.

 In January 2020, Holy Family Cathedral School transitioned to a classical Catholic school.